The gravitational Compton amplitude at third post-Minkowskian order: The Compton Amplitude at Third Post Minkowskian Order

+The expression for the numerator of the integrand contains scalar products like $\ell_i\cdot\veps_j$.
+These can be reduced by expanding the polarization vectors $\veps_i^\mu$ in a basis composed of the external kinematics and an additional space-like unit vector $w^\mu$.
+After tensor reduction, the integrand is spanned by the integral family,

-The superscripts on the delta functions signify derivatives and are only needed for the purpose of deriving integration-by-parts relations~ \cite{Kotikov:1990kg,Gehrmann:1999as,Smirnov:2008iw,larsen2016integration,Lee:2014ioa}.
-The first three propagators in the denominator originate entirely from the metric insertion vertices of eq. \eqref{eq:metric-insertion}.
-They remain in the potential region and are never on-shell since they are forced to be spacelike on the whole integration domain.
-Therefore, their $\iO$ prescription is immaterial and omitted from eq. \eqref{eq:intfamily}.
-The next two propagators come from the gravitons traversing between the two two-point vertices in eq. \eqref{eq:diagrammatic-expansion}, and it is essential to keep track of their $\iO$ prescription.
-In a Feynman prescription, one simply adds $\iO$:
+where $\vec\nu = (\nu_1,\nu_2,\nu_3,\nu_4,\nu_5,\nu_6,\nu_7)$, $\vec\lambda = (\lambda_1,\lambda_2,\lambda_{3},\lambda_{4})$.
+The superscripts on the delta functions signify derivatives and are only needed for the purpose of deriving integration-by-parts relations between the integrals~ \cite{Kotikov:1990kg,Gehrmann:1999as,Smirnov:2008iw,larsen2016integration,Lee:2014ioa}.
+The first three propagators in the denominator originate entirely from the metric insertion vertices in eq. \eqref{eq:metric-insertion}.
+They are never on-shell, since they are forced to be spacelike on the whole integration domain.
+Therefore, their $\iO$ prescription is inconsequential and suppressed in eq.~\eqref{eq:integral-family}.
+The next two propagators come from the gravitons traversing between any two-point vertices in eq. \eqref{eq:diagrammatic-expansion}, and it is essential to keep track of their $\iO$ prescription.
+It is trivial to show that the Feynman and causal (retarded) prescriptions are identical for the Compton amplitude.